 Food prices are predicted to rise between 3-5%.
 While this may not seem like a lot, a rule of thumb in the hospitality industry is a 10% profit margin, so any change will be a big blow to the bottom-line.
 Especially as businesses are recovering from the economic impact of Covid.

-A threat to the money in customers’ pockets has a real and direct impact on the sector.
-If the economy is unstable due to the uncertainty around Brexit, people will spend less disposable income—meaning less dining out.
+If the economy is unstable due to the uncertainty around Brexit and Covid, people will spend less disposable income—meaning less dining out.
 On top of that, as food prices rise, eating out will become more expensive, which could further put people off.